 - Parmesan cheese

-- Cover the bowl with plastic wrap and rest the batter for 20 minutes
+- Combine 14 oz warm water and 1 teaspoon dry yeast add 2 cups of the all purpose flour and mix to combine.
+Cover the bowl with plastic wrap and rest the batter for 20 minutes.

-- Use a vegetable peeler to create shards of Parmesan over the top of the warm focaccia.
+- Bake for about 20 minutes until puffed and golden brown.
+Transfer the focaccia to a cutting board, brush with remaining olive oil.
+Use a vegetable peeler to create shards of Parmesan over the top of the warm focaccia.